See the Discovering research tab for information and support in searching for information

 Library and Learning Services deliver a number of workshops as part of the Doctoral College Researcher Development Programme.

 The Writing Group for Research Students is an informal group that meets online on a monthly basis to discuss topics related to writing at doctoral level.
-Whether you've only just started your research or are in the writing up stages, all research students are welcome.
+Whether you've only just started your research or are in the writing up stages, all research students are welcome

 The Writing Circle is an informal writing session for PhD researchers and staff, providing an opportunity to share tips and